633 W 5th Street #2890

 We hire the best medical doctors with years of experience helping wounded, grimacing patients

 When suffering from a burn injury, the victim must immediately cool down the affected area by running it under tap water.
-Victims should know that running their wounds under cold water or directly placing packs of ice on the injury can result in hypothermia.
+Victims should know that running their wounds under cold water or placing ice packs on the injury can result in hypothermia.

 For minor burns, over-the-counter pain relief medications and regular bandage changes can help protect the wound from developing an infection and start the healing process.
 But if the victim suffers from severe burns, they must immediately head to a hospital for medical evaluation and treatment.

-In cases where the victim is severely burned, taking off all clothes is the best way to prevent further burns, as clothing can retain heat and increase the severity of the injury.
+In cases where the victim is severely burned, removing all clothes is the best way to prevent further burns, as clothing can retain heat and increase the severity of the injury.

 Severe burn victims may require extensive treatment, including skin grafting surgery.
 In worst cases, the victim may suffer from permanent injuries or amputations requiring lifelong care at a nursing home.